Fever is a common symptom of rheumatoid arthritis that is often overlooked by clinicians and researchers.

 Doctors often prescribe medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs) and immunosuppressive drugs, including glucocorticoids and TNF-blocking agents, to treat inflammation caused by autoimmune diseases.
 These medications are also effective against fever and joint pain.

 The role that diet plays in RA remains unclear.
-However, some studies suggest that making changes to the diet can help relieve the symptoms of RA and other autoimmune diseases.
+However, some

 The Arthritis Foundation reports that certain foods can help fight inflammation, strengthen the bones, and boost a person's immune system.
 An anti-inflammatory diet is high in fish, vegetables, and olive oil.